...

 Machine Learning: Transforming Data into Predictive Insights

-While IoT provides the necessary data, machine learning algorithms are what transform this raw information into actionable insights.
+While IoT provides the necessary data, Big Data infrastructures and machine learning algorithms are what transform this raw information into actionable insights.
 These algorithms process vast datasets, identifying patterns that are not immediately apparent, enabling precise predictions about equipment failures.
 As machine learning systems learn from historical data and current trends, their ability to forecast issues becomes increasingly accurate, ensuring that maintenance is only performed when necessary, not prematurely or too late.

 The Synergy of IoT and Machine Learning in Predictive Maintenance